Financial Aid Policies

 Students must apply for financial aid each year.

 A student must complete the Free Application for Federal Student Aid (FAFSA) each year.
 The FAFSA can be completed online beginning October 1 of each year.
-The FAFSA had been available beginning January 1 of each year prior to the 2017-2018 application cycle.
+For example, the 2019-20 FAFSA will be available on October 1, 2018.

 Paper copies of all Financial Aid policies, forms, instructional brochures, etc. are available in the Financial Aid Office.
 Please feel free to visit us in Frost 201 and we would be happy to provide you with a hard copy of what you need.